raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

-Now do the same for the **down arrow** but in a different position.
+Now, you will do the same for the **down arrow**, but in a different position.

 --- task ---